weetmuts/beak/README.md

 You can skip the rclone step if you are storing in a local _backup directory_.
 Then simply do:

-`beak store /home/you/Work Backup`
+`beak store /home/you/Work /home/you/Backup`

 which will store any chunk files that are missing into Backup.
+The extraction process is symmetrical:

+`beak store /home/you/Backup@0 /home/you/Work`

+(This will not delete superfluous files.
+Add --delete-superfluous to remove them automatically.)

 Cloud storages often has case-insensitive filesystems and can only store plain files.
 The chunks however, will properly store your case-sensitive filesystem with symbolic links etc.
-(If you for some reason have gamesrc and Gamesrc and they end up as two separate chunked directories, beak will complain, but this is rare.)
+It is rare, but it might happen that you have gamesrc and GameSrc and they end up as two separate chunked directories, that would conflict on the remote storage.
+Beak will detect this and refuse to perform the backup, giving you a chance to rename the directories.

 ## Naming the chunky files